 The somewhat unusual way to hail a cab in Russia is to simply stick your hand out into the street, as one would while hailing a cab, but without looking for the familiar lit-up taxi-sign lamp.
 Your goal here is simply to make a car stop.
 It’s a bit like hitchhiking, except you pay the driver.

 When a car stops, you wait for the driver to roll down the window (or you can open the door if you feel brave).
 Then you name your destination and your price.
 As a rule of thumb, it should not cost more than 500 rubles to go from one side of the city to another.
-Factoring in prices for those who do not speak Russian very well, it should never cost more than 1000 rubles (which is actually ludicrously expensive for Russian standards).
+Factoring in prices for those who do not speak Russian very well, it should never cost more than 1000 rubles.

 One of three things can happen next.
 The driver may agree, in which case you hop in.
-He may name a higher price (with or without a derisive laugh), and you may accept or haggle further.
+He may name a higher price, and you may accept or haggle further.
 Or he might name a completely ridiculous price at which point you walk away from the car and wait for the next person to stop.

-I would recommend learning some Russian before attempting to hail a cab using the first method described here.
+It's recommended to learn some Russian before attempting to hail a cab using the first method described here.
 Also, just as when hitchhiking, use caution!
 Assess the state of the driver and the car before you get in, and always listen to your gut feelings—if something feels wrong, it probably is.
 Have fun!